Saltar al contenido principal

 Citric acid

-Naturally found in citric fruits and juices, citric acid is used in personal care products to adjust the acidity of the skin, as well as promote skin turnover and stimulate cell growth.3
+Naturally found in citric fruits and juices, citric acid is used in personal care products to adjust the acidity of the skin, as well as to promote skin turnover and stimulate cell growth.

 Glycolic acid

 Glycolic acid, the smallest of the AHAs, has the ability to penetrate the skin.
 It may reduce the appearance of wrinkles, acne scarring and hyperpigmentation.
-It often comes as a chemical peel in skin care.4
+Glycolic acid often comes in the form of a chemical peel in skin care.

 Lactic acid

-Lactic acid is used to help smooth and firm up the skin.5 Studies show that it can also improve the appearance of wrinkles and fine lines, while also potentially firming the skin.6
+Lactic acid is used to help smooth and firm up the skin.
+Studies show that it can also improve the appearance of wrinkles and fine lines, while also potentially firming the skin.

 Malic acid

-Malic acid adjusts pH levels in the skin.7,8 It’s also used in exfoliants.9
+Malic acid adjusts pH levels in the skin, and it’s also used in exfoliants.

 Mandelic acid

 A natural derivative of bitter almonds, mandelic acid gently exfoliates the skin when applied.
-It has antibacterial effects and can be used to reduce inflammation caused by acne and rosacea.10
+It has antibacterial effects and can be used to reduce inflammation caused by acne and rosacea.

-AHAs exfoliate dead skin cells from the skin's surface.13 This group frequently features in skin peels that can help reduce the appearance of acne, scars and possibly hyperpigmentation.
-These acids can also improve the appearance of wrinkles as they help thicken the skin.
+AHAs exfoliate dead skin cells from the skin's surface.
+They are frequently found in skin peels that may help reduce the appearance of acne, scars and possibly hyperpigmentation.
+These acids may also help improve the appearance of wrinkles as they help thicken the skin.

-AHAs can also increase the skin’s photosensitivity,14 which means that precautions need to be taken.
-Avoid direct sunlight and regularly apply a sunscreen with a sun-protection factor (SPF) of 30 or higher.15
+AHAs can also increase the skin’s photosensitivity, which means that precautions need to be taken.
+Avoid direct sunlight and regularly apply a protector solar with a sun protection factor (SPF) of 30 or higher.

-How often to exfoliate with an AHA depends on your skin type and sensitivity.
-Consult with your health care provider first.
-Consider experimenting with a small amount of an AHA and see how the skin reacts.17
+How often to exfoliate with an AHA depends on skin type and sensitivity.
+Consult with a health care provider first.
+Consider experimenting with a small amount of an AHA and see how the skin reacts.

-For itchy or overly dry skin, immediately stop use of an AHA product and contact your health care provider.18
+For itchy or overly dry skin, immediately stop using the AHA product and contact a health care provider.

 Use of AHAs can increase sensitivity of the skin to ultraviolet (UV) light.
 When using products containing AHA, avoid spending time in direct sunlight and regularly apply sunscreen.

 Always refer to the product label for directions and safety information.
-Common side effects after using AHA products include burning, itchiness, redness, skin sensitivity and swelling.19 If you experience adverse effects from using a product with AHA, stop using the product and contact your health care provider.
+Common side effects after using AHA products include burning, itchiness, redness, skin sensitivity and swelling.
+If experiencing adverse effects from using a product with AHA, stop using the product and contact a health care provider.

 Este contenido es solo para fines informativos y no constituye un asesoramiento médico.
 Consult your health care provider before taking any vitamins or supplements and prior to beginning or changing any health care practices.